 As mentioned above, the CASE Foundation carried out research on secondary privatization in three Central European transition countries.
 With the knowledge presented in Section 2 as a starting point, three central goals were formulated for this research.
-The first
+The first was to analyze the secondary ownership transformations of enterprises privatized through wholesale privatization schemes in the three countries, focusing in particular on:

-&lt;sup>15 This research was undertaken with support from the European Union's Phare ACE Program 1997, project P97-8201 R "Secondary Privatization: The Evolution of Ownership Structure of Privatized Companies", coordinated by Barbara Błaszczyk of the CASE Foundation in Warsaw.
+&lt;sup>10 This research was undertaken with support from the European Union's Phare ACE Program 1997, project P97-8201 R "Secondary Privatization: The Evolution of Ownership Structure of Privatized Companies", coordinated by Barbara Błaszczyk of the CASE Foundation in Warsaw.
 The content of the conclusions presented here is the sole responsibility of the authors and in no way represents the views of the Commission or its services.